Connect People in Your Organization

-One major corporate trend is the transition from a traditional vertical hierarchy toward a more horizontal organization.
+One major corporate trend is the transition from a traditional, vertical organizational structure toward a more horizontal structure.

-A flat hierarchy (or horizontal) is an organizational structure where there are fewer levels of middle management between executives and the rest of the staff.
-As a result, leaders are closer to their employees in a way they couldn’t be before.
-A horizontal hierarchy creates higher rates of employee engagement and more flexibility to work faster.
+A flat organizational structure (horizontal) is where there are fewer levels of middle management between executives and all employees.
+As a result, leaders are closer to their employees, engagement improves, and productivity increases.

-It is time to give your employees the responsibility and authority to do their job.
+It’s time to give your employees the responsibility and autonomy to do their job.
 Information is made to be shared.
-To engage your employees, management should communicate regularly on what is going on in your organization and what role each employee plays.
+To engage your employees, management should communicate regularly about the organization and the role each employee plays.

 Respect and Recognition

-Forget the old ways of bureaucratic management dealing in threats and intimidation.
-These outdated practices actually inhibit contribution.
+Forget the old ways of bureaucratic management with threats and intimidation – practices that actually inhibit productivity.
 Employees want safe workplaces, where they know they can try new things and give honest feedback.

 In order to create an open environment, managers need to put people first.
 Before expecting respect, start by respecting your employees’ opinions and way of working.
 Prioritize one-on-one meetings or check-ins and ensure you’re providing a space for your employees to communicate openly and honestly.

-Leaders should set time to interact with teams and share regular updates about the company: consistency is key to truly connect with employees.
-Organize a set cadence for touchpoints, which can be weekly team meetings, reports or one-on-one meetings.
+Leaders should organize time to interact with teams and share regular updates about the company – consistency is key to truly connecting with employees.
+Organize a structured cadence for touchpoints, which can include stand-ups, weekly team meetings, reporting, or one-on-ones.

 Finally, recognition should become a way of life.
 Do not hesitate to say thank you verbally or in writing, and to celebrate team successes publicly, as often as possible.

-You can leverage an internal communication platform to set up spaces for employee recognition like a “Kudos Corner” or “Love Wall,” or just simply post “Thank You” notes!
+You can leverage an internal communication platform to set up spaces for employee recognition like a “Kudos Corner” or “Love Wall,” or to just simply post “Thank You” notes.